Economy of Bolivia: History

+Bolivia was a major mineral exporter during the colonial period.
+The turbulent independence period led to the collapse of the mining industry.
+By the 1840s, silver production was half that of 1790.
+In the decades following 1850, Bolivia experienced economic growth.
+Bolivia remained a primarily rural country into the 20th century.
+Tin production became Bolivia's main industry after 1900.

 The Bolivian economy grew rapidly between 1960 and 1977.
 According to one study, "persistent deficits and a fixed exchange rate policy during the 1970s led to a debt crisis that began in 1977.
 From 1977 to 1986, Bolivia lost almost all the gains in GDP per capita that it had achieved since 1960."
 After 1986, Bolivian economy began to grow again.
 Between 1998 and 2002, Bolivia experienced a financial crisis.

 Inflation has plagued, and at times crippled, the Bolivian economy since the 1970s.
 At one time in 1985 Bolivia experienced an annual inflation rate of more than 20,000 percent.
 Fiscal and monetary reform reduced the inflation rate to single digits by the 1990s, and in 2004 Bolivia experienced a manageable 4.9 percent rate of inflation.

+A major blow to the Bolivian economy came with a drastic fall in the price of tin during the early 1980s, which impacted one of Bolivia's main sources of income and one of its major mining industries.

-Starting with the Supreme Decree 21060 in 1987, the Government of Bolivia implemented a far-reaching program of macroeconomic stabilization and structural reform aimed at maintaining price stability, creating conditions for sustained growth, and alleviating poverty.
-The most important structural changes in the Bolivian economy involved the capitalization of numerous public sector enterprises.
-(Capitalization in the Bolivian context is a form of privatization where investors acquire a 50% share and management control of public enterprises by agreeing to invest directly into the enterprise over several years, rather than paying cash to the government).
-A major reform of the customs service significantly improved transparency in this area.
+Since 1985 the government of Bolivia has implemented a far-reaching program of macroeconomic stabilization and structural reform aimed at maintaining price stability, creating conditions for sustained growth, and alleviating scarcity.
+A major reform of the customs service has significantly improved transparency in this area.
+Parallel legislative reforms have locked into place market-liberal policies, especially in the hydrocarbon and telecommunication sectors, that have encouraged private investment.
+Foreign investors are accorded national treatment.